detail on la Sagrada familia

 Although building is estimated to be finished by 2026, everyone knows that building work doesn’t always run to a tight schedule.
 Some people have speculated that we’ll more likely be looking at a finish date of some point in the 2040s.

-And despite the fact that this is Spain’s most-visited monument (although there are many who would argue that this is Catalonia, not Spain), controversially after over 130 years of construction, planning permission for this badboy has only recently been granted.
-I s’pose the forms must’ve got lost in the post.
+And despite the fact that this is Spain’s most-visited monument, controversially after over 130 years of construction, planning permission for this badboy has only recently been granted.
+I s’pose the original forms must’ve got lost in the post.

 Surely, La Sagrada Família is a modern-day wonder of the world.